5 tips to help treat your knee cap pain

 2. Tai chi

 Tai chi is an ancient Chinese form of mind-body exercise that improves balance and flexibility.
-In a study published in Arthritis and Rheumatism, researchers found that practicing tai chi is especially beneficial for those with osteoarthritis.
+In a study published in Arthritis and Rheumatism, researchers found that practising tai chi is especially beneficial for those with osteoarthritis.
 It reduces pain and increases range of motion.
 The mental discipline it teaches could also aid in coping with chronic pain.

 3. Exercise and weight management